Term Life Insurance Quotes

 Who Should Get a Million-Dollar Life Insurance Policy?

 Certainly, not everyone needs a million-dollar insurance policy.
-And in many cases, the insurance company will look for evidence that will demonstrate why an applicant is applying for a death benefit that size.
+In many cases, the insurance company will look for evidence that will demonstrate why an applicant is applying for a death benefit that size.

-So, once again, if your intention is to replace your income that your family depends on, you’ll likely need $1million in coverage to handle it.
+So, once again, if your intention is to replace the income that your family depends on, you’ll likely need $1million in coverage to handle it.

-What is Covered in a Million Dollar Life Insurance Policy?
+What is Covered in a Million Dollar Insurance Policy?

 Unless you’ve opted for some optional riders that provide living benefits, your million-dollar policy will only pay off if you die during the policy term.